Gingerbreadfork/tron-goblin-node/README.md

    🚀 Heavy block: 844 txs in 3 seconds
 ```

-This is **not** a mock — it's the genuine TRON peer-to-peer protocol.
+This is **not** a mock, it's the genuine TRON peer-to-peer protocol.
 The node
 finds peers on its own (the DNS tree + Kademlia DHT — no hardcoded seed list),
 learns the current tip straight from them, and follows the live block tail,
 decoding every block itself: no chain state, no execution, no database, which